 - Second, think about the stakes involved in the conflict.
 What is at stake for your characters?
 How much is riding on the outcome of the conflict?
 What do they stand to lose?
 Higher stakes will make the conflict more intense and exciting.

-As a writer, it’s important to make sure that the conflict in your story serves the story.
-In other words, the conflict should be an integral part of the plot and the fictional world that you have built and not just something that happens to the characters.
+As a writer, it’s important to ensure that your story’s conflict serves the story.
+In other words, the conflict should be an integral part of the plot and the fictional world you have built, not just something happening to the characters.

 The conflict should drive the story forward and provide tension and suspense.
 It should also be resolved satisfyingly, even if the protagonist fails in their initial quest.

 If the conflict in your story doesn’t serve the story, it will likely feel contrived and forced.
-So take some time to think about the conflict and make sure it is serving the larger purpose of the story.
+So take some time to think about the conflict and ensure it serves the story’s larger purpose.

-Instead, try to resolve the conflict in a way that feels true to the characters and the world you’ve created.
-This will require more work on your part, but it will pay off in the end by creating a good story that is unique and resonates with readers.
+Instead, resolve the conflict (or opposing force) in a way that feels true to the characters and the world you’ve created.
+This will require more work, but it will pay off in the end by creating a unique story that resonates with readers.

 In J.D.
 Salinger’s The Catcher in the Rye, Holden Caulfield is a prime example of an individual experiencing internal conflict.

-Holden’s story is a resonant example of the internal conflict that many people experience as they move through life.
+Holden’s story is a resonant example of the internal conflict many people also experience as they move through real life.

-A classic example of character vs. character conflict can be found in William Golding’s novel, Lord of the Flies.
+A classic example of character vs. character conflict can be found in William Golding’s novel Lord of the Flies.
 In the book, a group of boys are stranded on an island and must fend for themselves.
-The conflict arises when two of the boys, Ralph and Jack, start vying for power.
+The conflict arises when two boys, Ralph and Jack, start vying for power.

-Character vs. nature conflict takes place when a character struggles against an outside force of nature.
+Character vs. nature conflict occurs when a character struggles against an outside force of nature.